UsfHajaj/CineFlex/README.md

-# e-Ticket Movie Booking System
+# CineFlex Movie Booking System

-Welcome to the e-Ticket Movie Booking System project!
+Welcome to the CineFlex Movie Booking System project!
 This web application allows users to browse and book tickets for movies, manage movie data and provides an admin panel to handle movie, cinema, actor, and producer information.

 ## Table of Contents